Automorphisms of the 3-sphere that preserve spatial graphs and handlebody-knots: Preliminaries

-Let $N \subset M$ be a compact 3-manifold with boundary embedded in a compact orientable 3-manifold $M$.
-An essential disk $D$ of $N$ is said to be {\it primitive} if there exists an essential disk $E$ in $E(N)$ such that $\partial D$ and $\partial E$ have a single transverse intersection in $\partial N$.
-A disjoint pair of primitive disks of $N$ is called a {\it primitive pair} of $N$.
+Let $N$ be a compact 3-manifold with boundary embedded in a compact orientable 3-manifold $M$.
+An essential disk $D$ in $N$ is said to be {\it primitive} if there exists an essential disk $E$ in $E(N)$ such that $\partial D$ and $\partial E$ have a single transverse intersection in $\partial N$.
+A pair of disjoint, non-isotopic primitive disks in $N$ is called a {\it primitive pair} in $N$.